catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 Before we get going, there is a subsection which explains why we use RSA key pairs to make secure connections over the internet.

-The last section is a Trouble-shooting guide, if things don't work exacctly as expected.
+The final section is a Trouble-shooting guide, if things don't work exactly as expected.

 **************
 About SSH Keys